PeimingLiu/AserPTA/README.md

 # Building

-## (Option 1) VSCode Extension

-Install the `Remote - Containers` extenstion by Microsoft.
-Open the project in VSCode.
-Click the Dialog that says "Open in container".
-Wait for VSCode to open in the container.
-This may take a few minutes the first time.

-### VSCode Build Task
-Once VSCode has started in the container, the project can be built using the predefined build task.

-The build task can be run by pressing `Shift+Cmd+B` on a mac, or by pressing `Shift+Cmd+P` to open the commadn pallete and selecting "Tasks: Run Build Task".

 ### Manual Build
 The project can also be built manually by running the following from the ASER-PTA directory.